randruc/Lazuli/doc/kernel/best_practices/think_twice_before_using_enums/think_twice_before_using_enums.rst

 Most of the time and for the vast majority of usual C code, this practice should be applied.
-Enumerations also have the advantage of beeing true C symbols from the compiler and debugger point of view.
+Enumerations also have the advantage of being true C symbols from the compiler and debugger point of view.

-However, there are a few situations where manipulating integer constants as enumerations should not be considered, or at least should be taken really carrefully.
+However, there are a few situations where manipulating integer constants as enumerations should not be considered, or at least should be taken really carefully.
 These situations happen when enumerations are manipulated as l-values on specific architectures.